Table of Contents

 Gene Expression II: Post-transcriptional hnRNA Processing

-During processing, the requirements of which have already been established via the recruitment of certain factors even before the termination of transcription, the eukaryote hnRNA undergoes at least three modifications:
+During processing, the eukaryote hnRNA undergoes at least 3 modifications as requirements for these modifications have already been fulfilled via the recruitment of certain factors even before the termination of transcription.
+The modifications include:

-- The 5‘-end is capped: to prevent hnRNA exonuclease degradation and to function as a recognition sequence for translation, methylated guanylyl residue (GMP) is added to the 5’ end of hnRNA; furthermore, between one and three riboses of the transcript may be methylated.
+- The 5′-end is capped: to prevent hnRNA exonuclease degradation and to function as a recognition sequence for translation, methylated guanylyl residue (GMP) is added to the 5′ end of hnRNA; furthermore, between 1 and 3 ribose molecules of the transcript may be methylated.

 Furthermore, the individual sections of hnRNA or mRNA may specifically be changed (RNA editing).